bmazin/ARCONS-pipeline/README.md

 If you are having troubles with PyTables (which you shouldn't since it is built into EPD), see http://www.tumblr.com/tagged/pytables and instructions therein for Mac.

+We also use astropy.
+The version on Turk is 0.3.1 Anaconda installs a newer version which is pretty much the same, but in some code this import needs to work:

+from astropy.stats.funcs import sigma_clip

+Newer versions of astropy have something called astropy.stats.sigma_clipping which may or not may not be the same algorithm.

 ***
 To make nicer looking plots, you need the packages configobj and mpltools